kingsmennn/match-client/README.md

 - **Get Request Details:** Users can retrieve detailed information about requests, including seller IDs and offer images.
 - **Store Management:** Sellers can manage their stores, including viewing store details and retrieving store IDs.

-### Technologies Used

-- **Hedera Hashgraph:** A next-generation distributed ledger technology that provides fast, fair, and secure consensus.
-- **HashConnect:** A library used to establish a secure connection between the dApp and users' Hedera accounts.
-- **Ethers.js:** A JavaScript library for interacting with the Ethereum and compatible blockchains (used here for interacting with Hedera smart contracts).
-- **TypeScript:** A typed superset of JavaScript that enhances development with static type checking.
-- **Nuxt:** For building the user interface of the dApp.
-- **Lighthouse:** For Storing images in IPFS

 ### How It Works

 1. **Smart Contracts:** Match utilizes smart contracts deployed on the Hedera network.
 These contracts handle the creation, management, and retrieval of offers, requests, and user stores.

 2. **Connection via HashConnect:** The dApp connects to users' Hedera accounts using HashConnect, enabling secure transactions and contract interactions.

 3. **Contract Interactions:**